mattermost/docs/source/install/transport-encryption/config-cluster.rst

   COMMIT

-Two lines always belong to a single node, so in a deployment with 4 nodes:
+Two lines always belong to a single node, so in a deployment with four nodes:

 .. code-block:: none